 the world's smartest travel social network

 If Bali is on your bucket list, scratch it off.
 I’ll save you the long plane ride and the money to get there by telling you that the romantic, idyllic paradise you have in your mind about Bali has been buried under tourists, traffic and trash.
 Our introduction to Bali might have jaded us.
 I know it jaded my wife.
-The line at immigration was not long, but the clerks were…Continue
+The line at immigration was not long, but the clerks…Continue

 Added by Forrest Walker on September 3, 2016 at 5:48pm — No Comments

 I think I have remembered all the planes I have flown on since I started traveling in the 1960′s.
 That was tough.
 I started traveling as a child in the Midwest, then to South America, and then, well all over.

 The Kingdom of Bhutan does not necessarily make it hard for a traveler to visit - it's just hard to get there.
 When I first started reading about traveling to Bhutan, I…Continue

 Added by Forrest Walker on October 25, 2015 at 7:33am — No Comments

 The most amazing and beautiful building in all of London, Westminster Abbey!